MySQL® user management

 Add the

-The username may contain Latin letters, numbers, hyphens, and underscores but must begin with a letter, number, or underscore.
+The username may contain Latin letters, numbers, hyphens, and underscores, and must start with a letter, number, or underscore.
 It must be from 1 to 32 characters long.

 The password must be from 8 to 128 characters long.